renzeiron/remont/README.md

 # remont
-A site for an office renovation contractor
+A site for an office renovation contractor.